 An important factor to look at when choosing your tops, especially in a kitchen, is how you would like the space to feel.
 Although stone or quartz would be very practical and easy to maintain, it can be cold and, especially in winter, this can be a bit off-putting if the island is used as an informal dining space.
 In this case, many people go for wood as the preferred surface for kitchen islands.
 It is important to ensure that the wood is treated properly to withstand wear and tear and to resist staining.
 Having said that, the wooden kitchen island is, after all, a work top and marking will be inevitable so its important to keep the top clean so that liquids don’t get a chance to seep below the protective surface treatment. its also important to remember that solid wood surfaces can also be sanded down and resurfaced every now and again and they will look as good as new.
 We like to say that marks on your wooden surface add character to your kitchen and create a feeling of comfort and homeyness.

-From cheapest to most
+From cheapest to most expensive:

 - Melamine or post form top (not offered at Holly Wood due to it’s non-durable nature)

 Stainless steel would fit somewhere in the middle depending on the fabrication and installation costs.